 1 Net income and dividend accruals for 2023 were recognized in the fourth quarter of 2023.
 2 Credit Suisse has a transitional relief of recognizing CECL allowances and provisions in CET1 capital in accordance with FINMA Circular 2013/1 "Eligible capital - banks" until 30 June 2024.
 A transitional relief of CHF 8m was applied to CET1 and tier 1 capital to the fourth quarter of 2023.
 No transitional relief was applied for the other periods presented.
 3 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
 4 Swiss SRB going and gone concern requirements and information for Credit Suisse (Schweiz) AG standalone are provided below in this section.
 5 Credit Suisse (Schweiz) AG standalone has aligned its minimum capital requirements to the UBS approach of applying the G-SIB buffer at the Group level only.
 6 Excludes non-BCBS countercyclical capital buffer requirements for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
 7 Represents the CET1 ratio that is available to meet buffer requirements.
 Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, minus the BCBS additional tier 1 and tier 2 capital requirements met with CET1 capital.
 8 Calculated after the application of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
 Calculated based on an average of 64 data points in the third quarter of 2023.
-For the prior-quarter data points, credit Suisse (Schweiz) AG standalone, and Credit Suisse AG standalone has an NSFR requirement of at least 80% without taking into consideration any excess funding of Credit Suisse (Schweiz) AG standalone basis.
-10 In the fourth quarter of 2023, the Bank parent company fulfilled the regulatory NSFR requirement as FINMA provided guidance that allowed the Emergency Liquidity Assistance provided by the Swiss National Bank to be considered as available stable funding to the extent necess
+For the prior-quarter data points, refer to the 30 September 2023 Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
+9 In accordance with Art.
+17h of the Liquidity Ordinance, Credit Suisse AG standalone is allowed to fulfill the minimum NSFR of 100% by taking into consideration any excess funding of Credit Suisse (Schweiz) AG standalone basis.
+10 In the fourth quarter of 2023, the Bank parent company fulfilled the regulatory NSFR requirement as FINMA provided guidance t